 - Add exclude folders manually:

 Click on + new option.
 In the Exclude folder dialog’s textbox specify the folder(s) to be excluded.
 Use the hints that are featured in the same dialog. %INBOX%\TECH-ARROW pattern on the picture below means that “TECH-ARROW” folder on the “INBOX” root folder will be excluded.

 Test pattern button

-This button is used to check if the entered pattern will be suitable for the path that the user would like to exclude from the archiving process.
-Open the Test pattern matching window by clicking on the Test pattern button.
-Enter the folder path into the Folder path field (this time without the % sign) and click on Test button.The test will be successful if the Pattern was entered correctly into the Exclude folder window.
+This button was developed to check, if the entered pattern will be suitable for the path that the user would like to exclude from the archiving process.
+With clicking on the Test pattern button, open the Test pattern matching window.
+Enter the folder path into the Folder path field (this time without the % sign), and click on Test button.The test will be successful, if the Pattern was entered correctly into the Exclude folder window.

-The list of folders to be excluded may be imported from files in one of the available formats: CSV, XML, Tab delimited files or Space delimited file.
-The file to be imported must contain the list of the folders.
+Exclude folders may be imported from files in one of the available formats: CSV, XML, Tab delimited files or Space delimited file.
+The file to be imported must contain the list of exclude folders.

 ✓ Item filtering